 - The product contained a manufacturing, design, or warning defect when it left the defendant’s possession;

-- The victim used the product in a reasonably foreseeable way; and
+- You used the product in a reasonably foreseeable way; and

-- The product defect was a substantial factor in causing the victim’s harm.5
+- The product defect was a substantial factor in causing your harm.5

-If a burn accident happens on another person’s property, the property owner may be liable for damages if the burn injury was caused by a hazard on the property.
+If your burn accident happens on another person’s property, the property owner may be liable for damages if your burn injury was caused by a hazard on the property.
 Under premises liability laws, property owners and occupiers have to keep the property in a reasonably safe condition.

 Property owners have a duty of care to inspect and maintain their property, repair dangerous conditions, and/or give warnings about any dangerous conditions.6

-In a personal injury lawsuit, the injury victim is looking for money to pay for their damages caused by the accident.
+In a personal injury lawsuit, you are looking for money to pay for your damages caused by the accident.
 These are known as “compensatory damages.”
-Compensatory damages are supposed to compensate the plaintiff for economic and non-economic damages.
+Compensatory damages are supposed to compensate you for economic and non-economic damages.

-In some cases, a plaintiff can also sue for punitive damages.
+In some cases, you can also sue for punitive damages.
 Punitive damages, or “exemplary damages,” are intended to punish the wrongdoer.
 However, punitive damages are generally limited to cases where the defendant’s actions were:

 - Extremely reckless,